Could this be Brexit breakthrough week?

 Any other concluding comments which you feel are relevant to the discussion?

 It's a mess!

-Read in German: Interested readers are also referred to a further interview by Mike Dawson on Brexit with Lord Mark Price, founder of Engaging Works, a former Minister of State for Trade and Investment, and a past CEO of Waitrose: "Nur der Deal von Theresa May ist mehrheitsfähig" (paywall)
+Read in German: Readers are also referred to an LZ-interview with Lord Mark Price, founder of Engaging Works, former Minister of State for Trade and Investment, and past CEO of Waitrose: "Nur der Deal von Theresa May ist mehrheitsfähig" (paywall)